GURRALA-HEMASRI/Bulk-Vegitable-Fruits-Order/README.md

-# 🥕🥦 Bulk Vegetable & Fruit Ordering Platform
+# 🥕 Bulk Vegetable & Fruit Ordering Platform

+## 📌 Objective
-A simple full-stack web application that allows users to place **bulk vegetable and fruit orders** and enables admins to **manage and update order statuses**.
+This project is a simple full-stack web application that allows users to browse vegetables/fruits and place bulk orders, while admins can view all orders and update their delivery status.

-This project is designed for learning and demonstrating **frontend + backend integration**, REST APIs, and basic order management workflows.
+The application demonstrates a complete buyer flow and basic admin operations using a React frontend, Node.js backend, and SQLite database.

 ---

-## 🚀 Features
+## 🚀 Features Implemented

 ### 👤 Buyer Features

-- Browse available vegetables and fruits
-- Place bulk orders by providing:
+#### 1. Browse Vegetables/Fruits
+- Displays a product catalogue with:
   - Product name
+  - Price per unit
+- Products are fetched from the backend API

+#### 2. Place Bulk Orders
+Buyers can place an order by providing:
+- Vegetable/Fruit name
 - Quantity
 - Buyer name
 - Delivery address

+Each order is saved in the database with:
+- Unique Order ID
+- Order status (default: **Pending**)

+#### 3. Order Tracking
-- Track order status using **Order ID**
+- Buyers can track their order using the **Order ID**
-- Order status values:
+- Displays current order status:
   - `Pending`
   - `Delivered`

 ---

 ### 🛠 Admin Features

+#### 1. Order Management
-- View all placed orders
+- View a list of all placed orders with:
-- See:
   - Buyer name
   - Product name
   - Quantity
-  - Address
+  - Delivery address
-  - Order status
+  - Current order status

+#### 2. Update Order Status
+- Admin can update order status:
-- Update order status from **Pending → Delivered**
+  - `Pending → Delivered`

+> 🔔 Note:
-- Admin access via a separate page/route (no authentication)
+> No authentication is implemented.
+Admin access is provided through a separate route/page as per requirements.

 ---

 ## 🧑‍💻 Tech Stack

 ### Frontend
-- HTML
+- React.js
-- CSS
+- HTML, CSS
-- JavaScript
+- Axios for API communication

 ### Backend
-- Python
+- Node.js
-- Flask (REST API)
+- Express.js

 ### Database
-- SQLite (lightweight local database)
+- SQLite (local file database)

 ---

 ## 📂 Project Structure